Skip to main content

 The endocrine system, a network of glands that produce and secrete hormones, plays a central role in an athlete’s ability to adapt and perform.
 Hormones such as testosterone, growth hormone, cortisol, and insulin-like growth factor 1 (IGF-1) are profoundly influenced by physical activity.
 Intense training, for instance, can elevate cortisol levels, a stress hormone, while simultaneously affecting the production of reproductive hormones.
 This dynamic interplay underscores why a systems-based perspective is essential when considering interventions for hormonal support.

 Consider the hypothalamic-pituitary-gonadal (HPG) axis, a primary hormonal feedback loop.
-The hypothalamus releases gonadotropin-releasing hormone (GnRH), which prompts the to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+The hypothalamus releases gonadotropin-releasing hormone (GnRH), which prompts the pituitary gland to secrete luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 These gonadotropins then stimulate the gonads (testes in men, ovaries in women) to produce sex hormones, including testosterone and estrogen.
 Sustained physical stress or inadequate recovery can disrupt this axis, leading to suboptimal hormone levels that hinder recovery, muscle synthesis, and overall vitality.

 Understanding Hormonal Feedback Loops